astrophys/covid19/README.md

 ## Usage:
 This repo does several things.
 1. It plots and fits the Itallian covid-19 data from the [national government](https://github.com/pcm-dpc/COVID-19.git).
-E.g. (fitting the last 10 points) :
+E.g.

 ```
 python3 ./src/plot_italy_data.py option_to_plot italy_data_file [log-lin] [index]